 Plum Creek also sold 15,000 acres of land near Jackman, called Number 5 Bog, into conservation.
 This area has been of interest to conservationists, including NRCM, for years, and its permanent protection is a positive step for Maine’s North Woods.

 What happens next in the Moosehead Lake region remains to be seen.
 During the public hearings in December of 2007, Plum Creek’s experts described the potential buyers of their 2000 house and resort lots as those who might have four or five homes.
 Given the crash of the housing market, volatile energy prices, and the recession since then, it remains extremely questionable whether or not there is a market for the type and amount of high-end housing Plum Creek was proposing.
-In the face of these uncertainties, NRCM will continue to work to protect the natural character of the Moosehead Lake region and to support sustainable, appropriately located and sized development in the Greenville area.
+In the face of these uncertainties, NRCM continues to work to protect the natural character of the Moosehead Lake region and to support sustainable, appropriately located and sized development in the Greenville area.